Denizantip/terminal3d/PUBLISHING.md

 5) Go to the Homebrew tap repo for Terminal3d, [liam-ilan/homebrew-terminal3d](https://github.com/liam-ilan/homebrew-terminal3d), and update:
     - The `url` field with the correct tag.
     - The `sha256` field with the hash from the previous step.
+    - The `test` field with the correct version.
 6) Commit and push the changes to the Homebrew tap.